About

 Michael R Soluri

-His portrait, travel, fashion, still life editorial photography has appeared in numerous American, European, and Brazilian print and online media like National Geographic, WIRED(USA/UK), Smithsonian Magazine, New York Times, The Washington Post, New Scientist (UK),Time, Discover, Air & Space Magazine, NPR, Huffington Post Highline, Ciel et Espace, Family Circle, Mother Earth News, Grazia, Amica, Vogue Brasil and Claudia.
+His portrait, travel, fashion, still life editorial photography has appeared in numerous American, European, and Brazilian print and online media like National Geographic, WIRED(USA/UK), Smithsonian Magazine, New York Times, The Washington Post, New Scientist (UK),Time, Discover, Air & Space Magazine, NPR, Huffington Post Highline, Ciel et Espace, Family Circle, Mother Earth News, Glamour, Grazia, Amica, Vogue Brasil and Claudia.

 Eight mural size images from his series on "astronaut space tools as sculpture" are in the permanent collection of the Smithsonian’s National Air & Space Museum in Washington, DC.

 Mural size photographs from "Cave Art Continuum" were exhibited in Lucca Italy at Photolux 2019, and in SHUTTLE at the South East Museum of Photography in Daytona Beach, FL.
+Other venues are being pursued.

-Photographs from his documentation of NASA's New Horizons Pluto Mission and the last Hubble Space Telescope servicing mission have been published in Taschen's The NASA Archives: 60 Years in Space by Piers Bizony.
+Iconic photographs from his documentation of NASA's New Horizons Pluto Mission and the last Hubble Space Telescope servicing mission have been published in Taschen's The NASA Archives: 60 Years in Space by Piers Bizony.

 A 25 page Epilogue, "New Horizons: An Abbreviated Photographic Journal" has been published in The Pluto System After New Horizons by the University of Arizona Press.

-Based on his participation in the historic STS 125 / Hubble SM4 mission, Michael received a NASA commendation— signed by NASA Administrator Charlie Bolden: "... for contributions that rival the best that NASA has achieved in innovation and overcoming challenges."
+Based on his participation in the historic STS 125 / Hubble SM4 mission, Soluri received a NASA commendation— signed by NASA Administrator Charlie Bolden: "... for contributions that rival the best that NASA has achieved in innovation and overcoming challenges."

 His corporate sponsors have included: Legion/Moab papers, Canon USA, EIZO, Cineo Lighting, Glyph Technologies and LiveBooks.

-Catalogued by the Minor Planet Center at Harvard’s Smithsonian Astrophysical Observatory, the asteroid 2001 QL307 — located between Mars and Jupiter — has been named Soluri 187981
+And catalogued by the Minor Planet Center at Harvard’s Smithsonian Astrophysical Observatory, the asteroid 2001 QL307 — located between Mars and Jupiter — has been named Soluri 187981